Ore- and P\'osa-type conditions for partitioning $2$-edge-coloured graphs into monochromatic cycles: Proof of the structural lemma for three cycles

 \subsection{Two monochromatic components of the same colour}

 The remainder of the proof now deals with the setting of \cref{defi:Ore-balanced-type3}.
 Here, both two red components $R_1, R_2$ and two blue components $B_1, B_2$ of $G$ together cover almost all vertices of $G$.
 This means that for each monochromatic component $L$ among $R_1, R_2, B_1, B_2$, the union $H_L$ of the other three contains enough vertices to satisfy \cref{lem:structural-three-type3}.
 So its statement can only be wrong if each of these $H_L$'s contains a stable set $S_L$ of sufficient contraction in $H_L$.
-Our first task will be to locate these sets.
-We show that accepting negligible losses in contraction, we may assume $S_L$ to belong to the intersection of $L$ with only one component of the other colour.
-The proof is in multiple steps.
+Our first task will be to locate these sets with \cref{lem:cut-contr-lost,lem:cut-contr-half,lem:cut-contr-diagonal}.
+We start by showing that accepting negligible losses in contraction, we may assume $S_L$ to belong to the intersection of $L$ with only one component of the other colour.
+The proof is in two steps (\cref{lem:cut-contr-lost,lem:cut-contr-half}).

 \begin{lemma} Let $1 / n \ll \delta \ll \eta' \ll \eta \ll \gamma$ and $(G, X, R_1, R_2, B_1, B_2)$ be evenly split $(n, \delta, \gamma)$-Ore.
 Suppose $H := R_1 \cup B_1 \cup B_2$ has an $\eta n$-contracting set $S$.
 Then there also is a $(2\eta' n)$-contracting set $S' \subset R_2 \cap (B_1 \cup B_2)$ in $H$. \end{lemma}